dlmao/dlmao.github.io/_posts/2021-05-05-MatFac-MovieRatings.md

     return 2*ui*(np.dot(ui, vj) - mij) # calculate gradient for V
 ```

+Finally, we implement the gradient descent algorithm.
+The first thing we need to do is initialize the values of {% raw %} $$U$$  {% endraw %} and {% raw %} $$V$$  {% endraw %} given a value of {% raw %} $$r$$  {% endraw %}, which we will chose to equal 10.
+Next, for a specified number of iterations, we will, for every point in our training set, subtract the gradient times the learning rate.
+We choose here the the learning rate to be 0.001 and iterations to be 20.

 ```python
 def MatFac_train(train, M, m, n, r=10, eta=0.001, MAX_ITER=20, seed=1):